SHASWAT2000-loves-logic/Personal-Website/README.md

 **Bugs/Issues** -

-1. **Highlight active link** - A major problem I faced was how to highlight the active link on the website or how to determine the component where the user is currently in.
+1. **Highlight active link (resolved)** - A major problem I faced was how to highlight the active link on the website or how to determine the component where the user is currently in.
 This was used to style the active link to let the user know on which section of the website they are in.

 **First possible fix** - I used useState hook and caught the scroll event and checked the position of user by window.scrollY.
 This allowed me to see in which section the user is in.
 However, this meant that I would have 6 states for 6 links/sections of webpage, and this led to **scalabality issues**.
 Also, when the width of screen was shortened, the window.acrollY wasn't calculating properly because the length of the content had increased, while the window.scrollY values had been hardcoded to check.

 **Second possible fix** - Upon searching, I found that using either Link or Navlink from the react-router/dom would be helpful, but react router is mostly used for multiple page websites.

 **Third possible fix** - Soon, I found out that CSS has a built-in property for smooth scrolling.
 By writing, html, body {scroll-behavior:smooth}, I was able to do smooth scrolling, which meant that I didn't need to use react-scroll for smooth scrolling in the first place.

-**Final fix** - I didn't knew that react-scroll has an activeClass prop, which itself identifies the active link, and makes it easier to style the active link.
-It is very similar to how the activeClassName was in previous version of react-router.
-However, there is a caveat - it only highlights the active link when it sees it on the top of the website.
-This means that highlighting active link sometimes **fails unpredictably**.
-A better solution to this problem would have been to use Boostrap, because it has built-in scrollspy library, which takes care of scrolling and highlighting active link.
+However, I was not able to get the features of highlighted active link and highlighting the link to the section in which the user is in currently.

+**Fourth possible fix** - Used react-scroll npm package to highlight active link.
+It has a activeClass prop which makes sure that the styling is applied to an active link.
+But there is some issue when we use a combination of smooth scrolling and highligthing active link in react-scroll. https://github.com/fisshy/react-scroll/issues/29.
+Because of this the clicked link doesn't highlight on all ocassions and fails unpreditably.

+**Final fix** - I was able to fix this issue by removing the scroll smooth effect prop from the Link component and instead, I used html, body {scroll-behavior:smooth}  in the style sheet. .

 2. **Return to top of page after refresh (resolved)**.
-Display the page from the top whenever the website is refreshed - Web browsers record the last scrollY position of the user before a refresh and start from that position once the page is loaded.
+Display the page from the top whenever the website is refreshed - Web browsers record the last scroll position of the user before a refresh and start from that position once the page is loaded.
 However, I wanted the user to start from the very top, whenever the user refreshes.

 **First possible fix** - use onbeforeunload to change the last recorded position before refresh to the top of the page.

-**Second possible fix** - The combination of useEffect hook and window.scrollTo() function takes the user to the top of the page after the page is refreshed.
+**Second possible fix** - onbeforeunload() was not working for some reason, but the combination of useEffect hook and window.scrollTo() function was able to take the user to the top of the page after the page is refreshed.

-**Final possible fix** - useEffect doesn't work on smaller screens, so I had to revert back to use window.onbeforeunload().
+**Final possible fix** - window.scrollTo() wasn't working for smaller screens, so I used window.history.scrollRestoration = "manual", which makes sure that the browser doesn't store the scroll position before the page is refreshed and the "manual" value, allows the page to start from the top every time it is loaded.

-3. **Problems after hosting on AWS, but not on local host (production problems)** -
+3. **Problems after hosting on AWS, but not on local host (production code problems)** -

 a. **Links of media query showing up on full screen size (resolved)** - After hosting my website on AWS, I saw that whenever my website was launched, the links of MobileNavbar component were showing.
 To remove this, I had to use display:none on the links, and then display them when the screen width was reduced and MobileNavbar component comes into play.